mempoolco/aiodiskdb/README.md

 Inspired by the raw block data storage of the [bitcoincore blocks database](https://en.bitcoin.it/wiki/Bitcoin_Core_0.11_(ch_2):_Data_Storage).

+**Readme is a design document, some features may not be available yet.**

-**Still under development, use with care, could become sentient and kill anybody.**
+**Alpha stage.
+Still under development, use with care, could become sentient and kill anybody.**

 Donate :heart: **Bitcoin** to: 3FVGopUDc6tyAP6t4P8f3GkYTJ5JD5tPwV or [paypal](https://paypal.me/gdax)